The incredible stories behind the world’s biggest planes

 The Hughes H-4 Hercules was well-known for its unique construction and enormous wingspan.
 It also broke records for being the largest flying boat ever built.

-A current Guinness world record holder, the Stratolaunch has the largest wingspan of any plane ever created – an enormous 385 feet (117m).
+A current Guinness world record holder, the twin-fuselage Stratolaunch ‘Roc’ has the largest wingspan of any plane – an enormous 385 feet (117m).
 That’s greater than the length of an American football field.

 The plane, dreamed up by Microsoft co-founder Paul Allen, rolled out of its California hangar for the first time in May 2017.

 The gigantic aircraft is designed to be a reusable air launch platform.
-It should reduce the long wait times between constructing and launching satellites; give scientists the ability to launch rockets regardless of the weather; and significantly reduce the immense cost of sending rockets into space.
+It aims to reduce the long wait times between constructing and launching satellites; give scientists the ability to launch rockets regardless of the weather; and significantly reduce the immense cost of sending rockets into space.

 Alongside its record-breaking wingspan, the 50-foot-tall (15m), 238-foot-long (73m) plane is powered by six turbofan engines, has 28 wheels and two cockpits and boasts a payload capacity of more than 226.8 tonnes.

-Now owned by Cerberus, the Stratolaunch completed its first flight in 2019 – a two-and-a-half-hour test flight above the Mojave Desert watched by a cheering crowd – and is edging ever closer to its goal of launching a rocket mid-air.
+Now owned by Cerberus, the Stratolaunch Roc completed its first flight in 2019 – a two-and-a-half-hour test flight above the Mojave Desert watched by a cheering crowd.

-In December 2023, the Stratolaunch completed its first test flight with a Talon-A hypersonic vehicle as its payload – its 12th flight overall, lasting three hours and 22 minutes.
-By June 2024, it had completed 20 flights.
+In December 2023, the Roc completed its first test flight with a Talon-A hypersonic vehicle as its payload – its 12th flight overall, lasting three hours and 22 minutes.
+By June 2025, it had completed 24 test flights.

 Now discover how air travel changed in every decade from the 1920s to today